 Originally, the SDTX covered 36 counties.
 The court and the U.S. Attorney rotated between Galveston, Laredo, Brownsville and Houston which was a new seat for the court.
 Over the years, divisions were added, counties were transferred and divided and more judges and U.S. Attorney’s offices were opened.

 Each division has a federal courthouse and a sitting judge.
-The USAO has permanently staffed field offices in every division except Galveston.
+The USAO now has permanently staffed field offices in every division.

 To learn about the former leaders of the district, go to USAs.